appaya-projects/appaya-cli/readme.md

 **Note:** Only avalible for `timber-theme`project.

 ## Project types
-Only two types are avalible for now.
+There are two types are avalible for now.

 Name | Description
 --- | ---